-Chef Cyndie Story Recipes - Recipes that were developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
+Chef Cyndie Story Recipes - Developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
 The recipes are a supplement to the existing Iowa Gold Star Recipes and can be a tool for schools as they work towards meeting the new meal pattern requirements.

 51% White Whole Wheat Roll Recipe Bean Burrito Black Bean and Corn Salsa